greenonline/PET_Text_Scroll/README.md

 Then `SYS 32768` to run it.

 Now, if you are using an emulator, you can just paste in the assembly code, which is also soul destroying.
-Actually things start of get (slightly) better from hereonin.
+Actually things start of get (slightly) better from here on in.
 Still soul destroying, just less so.

 (command)+shift R - for extra RAM (REU), that the VICE emulator does not have turned on, by default.

 Trying to add it with F10 > Machine settings > Memory Expansion Hack settings > Memory Expansion Hack Device > C64 256k.
 However, it doesn't *seem* to work.
-Do you need to specify a RAMdisk filename?
+Do you need to specify a RAM disk filename?
 Just make up a name.
 But it still didn't work.
 I gave up (again!).

-Trying F10 > Machine settings > Cartridge > RAM Expansion Module > Enable (and save image, specify `remdisk`.
+Trying F10 > Machine settings > Cartridge > RAM Expansion Module > Enable (and save image, specify `remdisk` as a "random" name).
 I found that (command)+shift R still doesn't work.

 It turns out that on the original TMP disk there is a `TMP+REU` program.
 Load `TMP+REU *` in to `TMPPREFS` and save that as `TMP`.
 Now use that.